 The Programme Administrator must be informed of any significant change or variation to the approved scheme via a Scheme Variation Form (see Appendix 4).
 Primary Bidders will be notified by writing if the change/variation has been approved.
 If the scheme variation is in relation to the reallocation of funding from an underperforming scheme to a successful scheme, clear evidence of underperformance must be provided.
+Where the bidder has more than one scheme, variations of up to 5% of NISEP funding do not require any notification action, variations of 5-10% of NISEP funding can be approved by the Programme Administrator but variations above 10% must be endorsed by the Programme Administrator and approved by the Utility Regulator.
+In no case should the Primary Bidder exceed the total amount of funding awarded to their total schemes without prior approval from the Utility Regulator

-In the event that scheme variations exceed the accepted tolerance levels, and approval has not been granted by the Utility Regulator, any relevant costs may be required to be borne by the Primary Bidder.
+In the event that scheme variations exceed the accepted tolerance levels and/or the total amount of NISEP funding awarded, and approval has not been granted by the Utility Regulator, any relevant costs will be required to be borne by the Primary Bidder.